zmatkar/UNI-T_DSO/README.md

 Then run simpleDSO.py

 ## Requires:
-pyQt5, pylibusb and Python 3.x
+PyQt5, Python bindings to libusb and Python 3.x